forta-network/docs/docs/python.md

 When an `Alert` is fired by a bot the data will be avalible to fetch using the [`get_alerts` method](python.md#getalerts). `Alert` objects have the following properties:

 - `addresses` -  human-readable list of addresses involved in the alert
-- `alertId` -  unique string to identify this class of finding
+- `alert_id` -  unique string to identify this class of finding
 - `contracts` -  list of contracts related to the alert
-- `createdAt` -  timestamp when the alert was published
+- `created_at` -  timestamp when the alert was published
 - `description` - text description of the alert
 - `name` - alert name
 - `protocol` - name of protocol being reported on
-- `scanNodeCount` - number of scanners that found the alert
+- `scan_node_count` - number of scanners that found the alert
 - `source` - source where the alert was detected
+    - block - block where the threat was detected
+    - bot - bot that triggered the alert
+    - transaction_hash - transaction where the threat was detected
 - `projects` - list of Web3 projects related to the alert
+    - contacts - list of contact info
+    - id - project identifier
+    - name - user-friendly name of the project
+    - token
+    - social
+    - website - main website of the project
-- `findingType` -  indicates type of finding:
+- `finding_type` -  indicates type of finding:
     - Exploit
     - Suspicious
     - Degraded
     - Info
-    - Umnknown_Type
+    - Unknown_Type
 - `severity` - indicates impact level of finding:
     - Critical - exploitable vulnerabilities, massive impact on users/funds
     - High - exploitable under more specific conditions, significant impact on users/funds